Approximate optimality and the risk/reward tradeoff in a class of bandit problems: The Model

 For each horizon $n$, we specify the expected utility function $U_{n}$ used to evaluate strategies $\theta $ and the payoff streams that they generate.
 Let $u:\mathbb{R}^{2}\longrightarrow \mathbb{R}$ be the corresponding von-Neumann Morgenstern (vNM) utility index and define $U_{n}$ by

-The two arguments of $u$ correspond to the two attributes or characteristics of a random payoff stream that are taken into account.
-The first argument of $u$ is the sample average outcome under strategy $\theta $, and the second, the $\sqrt{n}$-weighted average of deviations from conditional means, represents sample volatility.
-The presence of conditional rather than unconditional means reflects the sequential nature of the setting.
-As for the $\sqrt{n}$-weighting, as is familiar from discussions of the classical LLN and CLT, the scaling by $\frac{1}{n}$ implies "too little" weight for finite samples, particularly when considering volatility.
+The two arguments of $u$ correspond to the two attributes or characteristics of a random payoff stream that DM takes into account.
+The first argument of $ u$ is the sample average outcome under strategy $\theta $, and the second, the $\sqrt{n}$-weighted average of deviations from conditional means, represents sample volatility.
 Observe that the second argument has zero expected value relative to the measure $P$.
 Though one might have expected the term (as volatility) to be replaced by its square or by its absolute value, the important point is that its evaluation be nonlinear, and here nonlinearity enters via $u$.
+The presence of conditional rather than unconditional means reflects the sequential nature of the setting.
+With regard to the $\sqrt{n}$-weighting, as is familiar from discussions of the classical LLN and CLT, the scaling by $\frac{1}{n}$ implies that in large samples "too little" weight is given to volatility (e.g. variance) relative to mean.
+Roughly, as described further at the end of this section, the above specification \textit{models a decision-maker who takes into account both mean and variance even asymptotically}.

+\textbf{Remark}: As is familiar, a Savage act (random variable) defined over a state space that is endowed with a probability measure induces a lottery over outcomes.
+Similarly here, any strategy $\theta $ induces, via $P$, a multistage lottery, from which it follows that $\theta $ can be viewed as describing the sequential (or contingent) choice from a set of repeated lotteries.